 - Seharia, Sehria, Sahariya.

-75 of the 698 Scheduled Tribes are identified as Primitive Tribal Groups considering they are more backward than Scheduled Tribes.
+75 of the 705 Scheduled Tribes are identified as Particularly Vulnerable Tribal Groups (PVTG) considering they are more backward than Scheduled Tribes.
 They continue to live in a pre-agricultural stage of economy and have very low literacy rates.
 Their populations are stagnant or even declining.

-- Seharia tribe of Rajasthan have been included in PTG
+- Saharia tribe of Rajasthan have been included in PVTG.

 To ensure the protection of aboriginal customs, culture of the tribes and prevent alienation of their lands and natural resources to non-tribals article 244 of the Constitution has the provision for declaration of Schedule V & Schedule VI areas.